rita-garcia/unicanterbury-python-swap/_sources/ps-post.rst

 Problems
 ==============

-.. activecode:: ps-swap-ac
+.. activecode:: ps-swap1-ac
    :autograde: unittest

-   Finish writing the code to swap the values in a and b (so that a ends up with b's initial value and b ends up with a's initial value).
+   Finish writing the code to swap the values in x and y (so that x ends up with y's initial value and y ends up with x's initial value).
    ~~~~

    x = 6
    y = 2
    temp = 0

+   // print the values
+   print(x)
+   print(y)

    // swap the values